 Civic and Community Engagement | Community-Based Research | Family, Life Course, and Society | Growth and Development | Latin American Studies | Policy History, Theory, and Methods | Social and Cultural Anthropology

 Cruzzavala, Alexis Victoria, "Constructing Cidadania: Shifting Visions of Citizenship in the MST settlement Assentamento 25 de Maio in Ceará, Brazil" (2011).
 Independent Study Project (ISP) Collection.
-Paper 1174.
+1174.

 Civic and Community Engagement Commons, Community-Based Research Commons, Family, Life Course, and Society Commons, Growth and Development Commons, Latin American Studies Commons, Policy History, Theory, and Methods Commons, Social and Cultural Anthropology Commons